-Virtual CPUID portability level, the higher number the fewer newer or vendor specific CPU feature is reported to the guest (via the CPUID instruction).
-The default level of zero (0) means that all virtualized features supported by the host is pass thru to the guest.
-While the three (3) is currently the level supressing the most features.
+Virtual CPUID portability level.
+The higher the number the fewer vendor-specific or recent CPU features are reported to the guest (via the CPUID instruction).
+The default level of zero (0) means that all virtualized features supported by the host are passed through to the guest.
+While the value of three (3) is currently the level suppressing the most features.